akshatkavia-ai/ai-coding-assistant-4392/backend_api/README.md

 ```
 allow_origins=["*"]
 ```
-This is set in src/api/main.py via CORSMiddleware.
+This is set in src/api/main.py via CORSMiddleware and allows the frontend at http://localhost:3000 to call the backend by default.

 Production: Restrict CORS to your deployed frontend origin, for example:
 ```